raspberrypilearning/tree-life-simulator/en/step_3.md

 ## Tree management

 In the simulation we want to see the impact of new trees sprouting at a faster or slower speed.
 The speed at which new trees grow depends on a number of factors such as climate conditions, soil quality, disease, sunlight and water.
-In this step you'll add a slider to demonstrate how managing these conditions impacts the growth of the number of trees in the area.
+In this step you'll add a slider to demonstrate how managing these conditions impacts the number of trees in the area.

 The growing speed will be held in a variable called `tree management`{:class="block3variables"}.